 Latest Morning Briefing Stories

-Editorial pages focus on women’s health and other health issues in the news.
+Editorial pages focus on these health topics and others.

 Editorial pages focus on these and other health issues.

 “People tend to think about pregnancy as a universally happy experience,” said Daniel Grossman, of the University of California at San Francisco.
 “But the reality is that pregnancy is inherently risky. … Black women face significantly higher risks during pregnancy, and Beyoncé and Serena Williams help to put a very well-known face to these risks.”
 In other public health news: the need for men to be tested for BRCA2 gene; the psychological harms of technology on children; drinking water during hot weather; and more.

 Currently, just three drugs exist to treat opioid use disorder: buprenorphine, methadone, and naltrexone.
 Adherence to the drugs is typically low, and addiction treatment experts have long said medication assisted treatment is vastly underutilized.

 Media outlets report on news from California, New Hampshire, North Carolina, Michigan, Connecticut, Georgia and Florida.

 Lt.
 Gov. Dan Patrick, who presides over the Texas Senate also came out forcefully against the idea.
 In other news, media outlets offer a deeper look at the men behind two mass shootings.

 A small town in Appalachia and a family there could offer clues about the debilitating disease.
 In other public health news: pregnancy, organ donors, alcohol, soy milk and more.

 But U.S. District Judge Dana Sabraw also directed the ACLU to create a steering committee to work with the federal government in its efforts to locate the parents.
 Meanwhile, new numbers show that far fewer parents than the government first reported waived the chance to be back together with their children before being deported.